-We are pleased to present to you the fiscal 2016-2017 budget.
+e are pleased to present to you the fiscal 2017-2018 budget.
 This document represents a commitment to provide transparency, prudent fiscal management, effective service delivery, and a means of providing our citizens with the highest quality of life given the current challenges we face.

-The effects of Chapel Hill's proximity to the Greater Nashville area will present both opportunities and difficulties as the regional economy continues to grow rapidly.
+Although many economies have experienced slight improvement, the local economy will likely have opportunities to grow above the national average.
+The effects of Chapel Hill's proximity to the Greater Nashville area will be the primary driver of these opportunities.
 The Town has identified key areas of focus to ensure a well-planned transition.
 We will proactively identify solutions towards promoting a financially sound and responsive palate of municipal government programs and services.

-The budgeting process for FY 16-17 was prepared using principles of Cash Based Budgeting which identified specific costs and expenditures for all Town Departments, programs, and services which were then prioritized.
+The budgeting process for FY 17-18 was prepared using principles of Cash Based Budgeting which identified specific costs and expenditures for all Town Departments, programs, and services which were then prioritized.
 There was a review of historic services and program costs in order to identify potential savings and efficiencies.
-At the conclusion of this examination, and compilation of an initial budget, budget committee meetings began in March 2016.